Chemoradiotherapy Versus Chemotherapy for Elderly and Frail GBM Patients

 • To evaluate health-related quality-of-life as assessed by MoCA and EORTC QLQ-C30/QLQ-BN20 questionnaires in both arms.

-• To evaluate cost-effectiveness of standard vs biomarker-guided therapy
+• To evaluate cost-effectiveness of standard therapy vs chemotherapy

 Methods:

 Patients will be randomized to two treatment groups in a 1:1 ratio.
-Standard Arm: TMZ with concurrent RT (combined modality arm) Patients will receive 15 days of TMZ daily with concurrent RT.
-TMZ will be delivered at a dose of 75 mg/m2, given daily with RT.
+Standard Arm: Combined modality arm Chemo-radiotherapy consisting of 40 Gy in 15 daily fractions with concurrent TMZ.
+TMZ will be delivered at a dose of 75 mg/m2 daily for 21 days.
 TMZ will be administered 1 hour before each session of RT.

-After a 4-week break, patients will receive six cycles of adjuvant TMZ according to the standard 5-day schedule (days 1-5) every 28 days, up to 6 cycles as tolerated by the patient.
+After a 4-week break, patients will receive adjuvant TMZ according to the standard 5-day schedule (days 1-5) every 28 days, up to 6 cycles as tolerated by the patient.
 The dose will be 150 mg/m2 for the first cycle and increased to 200 mg/m2 beginning with the second cycle, so long as there are no hematologic adverse events, intractable nausea or fatigue.
+If tolerated, additional cycles of adjuvant TMZ may be administered at the treating investigator's discretion according to site practice.

-Upon treatment completion, participants will be followed by every 3 months for 2 years and every 6 months for years 3-5.
+Upon treatment completion, participants will be followed by every 2 and 3 months for 2 years.
 Response and progression will be evaluated using the new international criteria proposed by the Response Assessment in Neuro-Oncology working group (RANO).

 Study Overview